 The capstone of the Provost Fellowship is Loyola’s spring research symposium, at which all Provost fellows are expected to share their research projects in either an oral presentation or poster presentation.
 Provost fellows are also encouraged to present their work at other conferences, and should rely on their mentors and other Provost fellows for feedback as they construct their presentations.

 The meaningful rewards of a Provost Fellowship have little to do with money, but the program does provide financial support.
-Fellows receive a $1,000 award paid in three installments, $250 at the beginning of their term of research, $500 midway through, and $250 in the spring, after they present at Loyola’s spring research symposium.
-See Stipend and Budget Info form below.
+Fellows receive a $2,000 award paid in three installments, $500 at the beginning of their term of research, $1,000 midway through, and $500 in the spring, after they present at Loyola’s spring research symposium.
+Additionally, each fellowship has a $1,000 research budget at its disposal.
+The research budget is NOT paid directly to students or mentors.